Tutorial: How to Make a Symmetric Brain

 Introduction

-This tutorial will teach the user how to remove asymmetry in brain data, creating a symmetric brain where the left and right hemispheres appear the same, using a combination of Python scripts and Advanced Normalization Tools (ANTs).
+This tutorial will teach the user how to remove asymmetry in brain data, creating a symmetric brain where the left and right hemispheres appear the same.
+We will use a combination of Python scripts and the Advanced Normalization Tools (ANTs).

-Brain atlasing annotation is often done on a single hemisphere as it is a difficult and time consuming process.
-For species that have no apparent lateralization, the annotation procedure might also introduce bias in the drawing of brain structure boundaries.
-For the marmoset brain, mapping data with a symmetric reference/average brain can allow us to discover any asymmetries in the individual data.
+Making manual brain annotations can be a difficult and time consuming process.
+For species that have no obvious lateralization, annotations can be made on a single hemisphere and mirrored into the other.
+Conversely, mapping data with a symmetric reference brain can allow us to discover any asymmetries in individual data.

 When making a reference or average brain, we can convert asymmetric data into symmetric data, making it easier to map it with new data and to make sure all brain structures are represented equally.